esah2111/springsecurity-secureui/README.md

 # springsecurity-secureui
-This is a spring app that uses GitHub Oauth for Authorization
+This is a spring app that uses GitHub Oauth for Authorization.